dcthomson/mkvdts2ac3.py/README.md

 =====

 This script was designed to be used in conjunction with sabnzbd.
-It will search a directory for the largest matroska file and check if it has a DTS track.
+It will search a directory for the matroska files and check if it has a DTS track.
 If so, it will convert the first DTS track it finds to AC3 and append it to the file.
-If you want the directory contents to be moved to new directory you can edit the variable at the beginning of the file which looks like:
+If you want the directory contents to be moved to a new directory you can edit the variable at the beginning of the file which looks like:

 destinationdirectory = ""